Allenator/QUACKD-Bot/README.md

 ## Simple Video Demos:
-- Sending a key to a person@
+- Sending a key to a person!

 ![Sending a key to a person](https://github.com/Allenator/iQuHack-2022/blob/main/videos/One%20Party.gif)

-- Sending a key to a group@
+- Sending a key to a group!

 ![Sending a key to a group](https://github.com/Allenator/iQuHack-2022/blob/main/videos/Multiple%20Parties.gif)